mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 My conclusion was that any solution must have these properties:

-1. **Connection based** to so it could not be used in DDoS attacks or to probe security holes.
+1. **Connection based** so it could not be used in DDoS attacks or to probe security holes.

 2. **Encrypted** because no game or web application should ever want to send unencrypted packets in 2017.